 Depending on the severity of the unauthorised development, any ensuing remedial action will in most cases take one of two forms.
 The Council may:

 - pursue the cessation of the breach, through formal enforcement action if necessary.
 This option is appropriate when there is adequate evidence of a harmful breach which irreconcilably conflicts with planning policy

 - request a planning application to be submitted in retrospect.
 This is an appropriate method of dealing with breaches which may be harmful, but whose harm could potentially be controlled by attaching a condition to a retrospective planning permission.
 For example, a planning condition may mitigate noise by requiring the installation of soundproofing.
 It is also appropriate to request an application if the nature of the breach is such that the submission of evidence and/or the input of specialist consultees is needed in order that an informed decision about a development’s acceptability can be made.

 The Council will not typically proceed with enforcement action in relation to developments which are subject to an ongoing planning application.

 In cases where a requested application turns out not to be successful, or not submitted at all, the Council may resort to pursuing the cessation of the breach, through formal enforcement action if appropriate.

 Formal enforcement action

 Notices must offer recipients a reasonable period within which to carry out the required remedial works.
-This period of compliance starts when the notice comes into effect or, in cases where appeal proceedings are brought, when the Planning Inspectorate issues their decision.
+This period of compliance starts when the notice comes into effect or, in cases where appeal proceedings are brought, when the Planning and Environment Decisions Wales issues their decision.

 For relatively minor breaches, the service of the enforcement notice may be deemed sufficiently punitive in itself, given its effect on land valuation.
 In most cases, however, the response of the notice’s recipient will be monitored once the period of compliance has elapsed.
 If the monitoring reveals that the recipient of a notice has failed to comply with its requirements, the Council may, if expedient, seek to secure further punitive action.